-Remark 7.
-While Theorems 1 and 2 in Section 3 clearly indicate that finite boundaries have significant impact on the tail behavior of the inter-meeting time distribution, we point out that they both require mobile nodes to be independent and the moment generating function of the pause time to be finite.
-(See Remark 3 and 5.)
-In other words, in the presence of non-negligible dependency among mobile nodes (e.g., they belong to the same group following similar paths all the time or totally different groups whose typical pathways do not overlap) or significant amount of pause time (e.g., pause time following power-law with infinite mean), the inter-meeting time could be power-law type even under a finite boundary.
+Remark 7: While Theorems 1 and 2 in Section III clearly indicate that finite boundaries have significant impact on the tail behavior of the inter-meeting time distribution, we point out that they both require mobile nodes to be independent and the moment generating function of the pause time to be finite.
+(See Remarks 3 and 5.)
+In other words, in the presence of nonnegligible dependency among mobile nodes (e.g., they belong to the same group following similar paths all the time or totally different groups whose typical pathways do not overlap) or significant amount of pause time (e.g., pause time following power-law with infinite mean), the inter-meeting time could be power-law type even under a small finite boundary.
 Another exception could be the case where there exists a considerable amount of correlations in the trajectory of a mobile node (e.g., the Gauss-Markov mobility model [24]).
-The effect of finite boundary on the intermeeting time distribution under such spatial-temporal correlations and possibly power-law pause time is beyond the scope of this paper and left for future study.
+The effect of finite boundary on the inter-meeting time distribution under such spatial-temporal correlations is beyond the scope of this paper.
+As to the effect of power-law pause time, see Section V for discussion.

-4.2 Infinite Domain and Power-law Tail
+B. Infinite Domain and Power-law Tail